The Romaunt of the Rose: Walter Skeat

 Citing research by both Linder and Kaluza, Walter Skeat, a nineteenth-century scholar, divided the Romaunt into the following three fragments that correspond to French text in le Roman:

 Le Roman continues another 9,510 lines without a corresponding English translation in the Romaunt.
 When the 5,547 untranslated lines between fragments B and C are included, the English translation is roughly one-third of the original French poem.

 Skeat subjected the Romaunt text to a number of tests, and he found that on average, fragment A required 101.6 lines of English poetry for every 100 lines of French poetry.
 Fragment C required 102.1 English lines for 100 French lines.
 But Fragment B required 117.5 English lines for 100 French lines.
 Skeat also found that a northern dialect was present in fragment B, where Chaucer almost exclusively used a London dialect.
 Fragment B also broke with Chaucer's rule in rhyming words that end in y.
 Finally, Skeat discovered that where Chaucer did not employ assonant rhymes, fragment B depended upon them.
 These discoveries led nineteenth-century scholars to conclude that fragment B was not written by Chaucer.

 Skeat found that Fragment C departs from Chaucer's usage, beginning again with words ending in y that the author rhymed with words ending in ye.
 Where Chaucer rhymed the words wors and curs in The Canterbury Tales, the author of fragment C rhymed hors and wors.
 In what Skeat said would be a "libellous" attribution to Chaucer, the author of fragment C rhymed paci-ence with venge-aunce and force with croce.
 Fragment C rhymes abstinaunce with penaunce and later abstinence with sentence.
 These and other differences between fragment C and the works of Chaucer led Skeat to disqualify fragment C.

 Later studies

 Further research in the 1890s determined that the existing version of the Romaunt was composed of three individual fragments—A, B, and C--and that they were translations of le Roman by three different translators.
 The discussion about the authorship of the Romaunt of the Rose is by no means ended.
-In a recent metrical analysis of text, Xingzhong Li concluded that fragment C was in fact written by Chaucer or at least "88% Chaucerian."
+In a 2008 metrical analysis of the text, Xingzhong Li concluded that fragment C was in fact written by Chaucer or at least "88% Chaucerian."